 - Cupping and rounding: In the true sense, joints are not as perfect as you see in the picture.
 You cannot get ideal finishing when you want to fix two pieces of wood together.
 By using 60grit sandpaper and giving extra time, you may get smoother finishing.

 Don’t neglect the middle; sand slowly, give a pencil mark over the surface to see how evenly the surface may sand.
-Otherwise, the bottom will like a rocker.
+Otherwise, the bottom will be like a rocker.
 There is nothing wrong if the joint is not equally sanded.
 If you want to test it, you can use a table saw on the flat surface if you have one.

 Even when you want to use a nice finishing wood, a different problem will arise during combining two or more products that are generally incompatible with each other.
 Usually, you can think that oil and water never mix.
 For avoiding sanding difficulty, try to use the finished product.
 If you can, you have to try to use shellac as a peacemaker between two incompatible coats.